Keyhole (film): Plot

 In her bedroom at the top of the house, Hyacinth is startled by Calypso screaming awake from a nightmare of a young girl drowning.
 Calypso begs Hyacinth for release from his chains, revealing that Hyacinth is now sleeping with Chang, and Hyacinth fondly remembers her son Manners.
 Calypso tells Hyacinth that Ulysses is in the house coming to either save or kill Hyacinth (or both).
-Ulysses himself then speaks to Hyacinth through the keyhole of the first locked door, offering her his scout knife and convincing her to pretend he isn't there, allowing him to open the door.
+Ulysses himself then speaks to Hyacinth through the keyhole of the first locked door, offering her his scout knife and convincing her to pretend he is not there, allowing him to open the door.
 Ulysses investigates the room (the blind, drowned Denny helps him "see" the room as it once was) and begins remembering past events.
-He discovers the ghost of his son Brucie masturbating/playing Yahtzee in a cubbyhole (but doesn't recognize him or his milk-drinking ghost son Ned).
+He discovers the ghost of his son Brucie masturbating/playing Yahtzee in a cubbyhole (but does not recognize him or his milk-drinking ghost son Ned).
 Calypso's narration reveals that the hostage is Ulysses's only surviving son, Manners (also unrecognized).
 Meanwhile, the gangsters have begun to construct an electric chair.
 Ulysses makes another offering to Hyacinth (of Ned's bowl) to have her allow him through a second locked door.

 A doctor (Udo Kier) has been summoned to examine Denny.
 The doctor relates the tragic story of his only son's death, which occurred earlier that day from a fall that broke his neck and was followed by a wasp attack.
 In the next room (a bathroom), Denny bathes Manners while Ulysses remembers trying to console Hyacinth in her grief.
 The girl climbs into the bath with Manners, and Ulysses remembers accidentally breaking Ned's bowl after his death, upsetting Hyacinth.
 Denny discovers a secret passage that passes the "cyclops" (a penis sticking out the wall: "That penis is getting dusty," remarks Ulysses).
 Calypso begs Hyacinth to release him so that he can stop Ulysses, who he has discovered is "bent on forgiveness," a much worse scenario than the revenge he had feared.

 As ghosts and gangsters mill about, attempting to restore the house to its former glory, the doctor examines Denny and declares the drowned young woman to be drowned, and therefore dead.
 Manners frees himself from his gag and reveals his identity to his father, and that he was in love with Denny but she broke up with him and then drowned afterward.
 Manners tries to revive Denny but fails, and Ulysses leaves the doomed lovers to return to his gang, who strap him into the homemade electric chair (which is powered by pedalling).
 However, electrocuting Ulysses fails since he is revealed to be already dead (having been, ironically, executed in an electric chair).